pendle-finance/documentation/docs/information/faq.md

 ### Can I redeem the underlying before contract expiry?

 Yes.
-As long as you hold an equal amount of OT and YT, you’ll be able to redeem the underlying.
+As long as you hold an equal amount of OT and YT, you'll be able to redeem the underlying.

 ### What happens to the accrued interest if left unclaimed after the contract has expired?